 When HP PC Hardware Diagnostics Windows detects a failure that requires hardware replacement, a 24-digit Failure ID code is generated.
 The screen displays one of the following options:

 - A Failure ID link is displayed.
-Select the link and follow the on-screen instructions. - A Quick Response (QR) code is displayed.
-With a mobile device, scan the code and then follow the onscreen instructions. - Instructions for calling support are displayed.
+Select the link and follow the on-screen instructions. - Instructions for calling support are displayed.
 Follow those instructions.

 Downloading HP PC Hardware Diagnostics Windows